untoed/hello-world/README.md

 Yet, a human's mind only sleeps to convey physical recovery, not mental health as residual as could be.
 My surreal ambitions should not have been left to unconquerable dreams.
 As far as physics will upstand my usurped limitations, my dreams are beyond the greatest of ambitions.
-To adaptably change a dying planet with unbeknownst, yet irreversible effects.
-Allow my virtual realities to materialize from its unfortunate mentality.
+To adaptably change a dying planet with unbeknownst, yet irreversible effect is to allow my virtual realities to materialize from its unfortunate mentality.